-Forward Foreign Currency Exchange Contracts (Alternative Strategies Fund and High Income Fund).
-The Alternative Strategies Fund and the High Income Fund may use forward foreign currency exchange contracts for hedging purposes as well as investment purposes.
+Forward Foreign Currency Exchange Contracts (High Income Fund).
+The High Income Fund may use forward foreign currency exchange contracts for hedging purposes as well as investment purposes.
 A forward foreign currency contract involves an obligation to purchase or sell a specific amount of currency at a future date or date range at a specific price.
 In the case of a cancelable forward contract, the holder has the unilateral right to cancel the contract at maturity by paying a specified fee.
 Forward foreign currency exchange contracts differ from foreign currency futures contracts in certain respects.
 Unlike futures contracts, forward contracts: